 Our primary uses of funds have been for funding increases in headcount in our research and development departments, investments attributable to new product development, as well as for funding our capital expenditures.
-Our capital expenditures have related mainly to the construction of our new sites and campus, data storage and other computer related equipment and were \$22 million and \$26 million for the three months ended March 30, 2024 and April 1, 2023, respectively.
+Our capital expenditures have related mainly to the construction of our new sites and campus, data storage and other computer research and development projects related equipment and were \$22 million \$46 million and \$26 million \$58 million for the three six months ended March 30, 2024 June 29, 2024 and April 1, 2023 July 1, 2023, respectively.